 - 42 years in nursing, the majority in higher education and health care administration

-Mary Oriol is an associate professor of nursing for the Health Care Systems Management Program.
+Mary Oriol is an associate professor of nursing for the Nursing Leadership program (formerly known as Health Care Systems Management).
 Mary Oriol holds a Master of Science degree with a major in mental health nursing from University of Southern Mississippi and a DrPH in health systems management from Tulane University School of Public Health.
 She has extensive experience in leadership positions in health care organizations and in nursing education.
 Her research areas include online teaching and learning and organizational behavior.
 Her recent publications focus on online teaching and learning, hospital safety, home health, and organizational behavior.

-Dr. Oriol has served on community boards, service organizations and on committees in her professional capacity as a professor at Loyola University New Orleans, including serving as chairperson for the Lafourche Home for the Aged; faculty counselor with the Xi Psi Chapter At Large of Sigma Theta Tau; a member of the Loyola University New Orleans University Senate; a member of the Loyola University New Orleans School of Nursing Evaluation Committee; interim coordinator in 2009-2010 for Loyola University New Orleans' Health Care Systems Management Program; and project manager for a $675,000-Advanced Nursing Education Grant from the Department of Health and Hospitals' Health Resources and Services Administration.
+Dr. Oriol has served on community boards, service organizations and on committees in her professional capacity as a professor at Loyola University New Orleans, including serving as chairperson for the Lafourche Home for the Aged; faculty counselor with the Xi Psi Chapter At Large of Sigma Theta Tau; a member of the Loyola University New Orleans University Senate; a member of the Loyola University New Orleans School of Nursing Evaluation Committee; interim coordinator in 2009-2010 for Loyola University New Orleans' Health Care Systems Management Program (now known as Nursing Leadership); and project manager for a $675,000-Advanced Nursing Education Grant from the Department of Health and Hospitals' Health Resources and Services Administration.

 “The experience of working and learning with students in their development as leaders in the profession of nursing is most rewarding.”